Visit our Daily Auctions page to see the latest sports card deals on auction ending daily! And listen to our podcast

-One of the most iconic modern day baseball cards is arguably the Ken Griffey Jr. Upper Deck rookie card despite the big print runs.
+One of the most iconic modern day baseball cards is arguably the Ken Griffey Jr. rookie cards by Upper Deck despite the big print runs.

 In addition to being a first ballot Hall of Famer, Griffey Jr. aka “The Kid” had a storied career ever since he came into the league in 1989.